 The Trust has great strengths - a clear vision, supremely committed staff and members, an informed approach to management, an enviable campaigning pedigree, sound policies and effective public engagement through inter alia the John Muir Award.
 As Trustees our role is to support staff in continuing to move all of this forward.
 However, doing so is challenging and to do so we need to remain smart, innovative and adaptive.

 Within the above context, I support the purchase of additional property where the case is strong and continuing to develop effective partnerships – local partnerships with neighbours on our properties and wider landscape-scale partnerships where they present opportunity to make a real difference.
 We also need to remain both focussed and ambitious in our campaigning – wild land cannot survive as ‘islands in a desert’.

-If elected I will work hard to promote the Trust’s values, support its staff and ensure its continuing effectiveness.
+If re-elected I will continue to work hard to promote the Trust’s values and help ensure its continuing effectiveness.

 Patrick Gray, David K J Gibson, Duncan Macniven, Maryanne Freer, Hugh Tooby